 I love it when students don’t realise they’re learning.
-When they walk through the door in the few weeks before Christmas and say ‘Are we doing something fun’ or ‘Can we do something Christmassy’, I want to be able to say yes, safe in the knowledge that what I have planned still teaches my students valuable skills.
-All the Christmas art projects below do just that.
+When they walk through the door in the few weeks before Christmas and say ‘Are we doing something fun?’ or ‘Can we do something Christmassy?’, I want to be able to say yes, safe in the knowledge that what I have planned still teaches my students valuable skills.
+All the Christmas art lessons below do just that.
 Just click an image to find out more about that resource.

 The ink snowflake activity below is a great resource to teach your students the beautiful effects you can get when you let ink or watercolour bleed into a wet surface.
 Click the image to find out more.

 There are so many things you could do with the Christmas snowflakes below.
 Colour them, paint them, collage them.
 You’re only limited by your imagination!